IsabelJnz/BibTeX-source-review/README.md

 ## 2. Description of the Rules

-Those follwoing rules can be adapted to the styling rules of your thesis.
+Those following rules can be adapted to the styling rules of your thesis.

 <hr noshade color=#FF0000>